 I have a detailed bulleted list for you below, so you’ll know exactly how long to roast vegetables of all kinds.

-Also, check my keto food list for a full line-up of vegetables you can eat on a low carb diet.
+Also, check my guide on keto vegetables (and the full keto food list) for a full line-up of veggies you can eat on a low carb diet.
 You can roast most of them!

 Which Keto Roasted Vegetables To Make Together?